How to Get Rid of Wolf Spiders

 See Also: 9 Fascinating Facts about Wolf Spiders

-What do Wolf Spiders Look Like?
+What Do Wolf Spiders Look Like?

 From birth until their first molting, wolf spiderlings will ride on top of their mother’s abdomen, a sign that makes identification easy.

-How Big can a Wolf Spider Get?
+How Big Can a Wolf Spider Get?

 These are some of the larger spiders you’ll run into.
-The average female wolf spider can grow to have a body that measures 1-3/8 inches and an overall length of up to four inches.
-Males are smaller with a body length that measures about 3/4 inch.
+The average female wolf spider can have a body that measures 1-3/8 inches.
+Add the legs and that becomes an overall length of up to four inches for the massive Carolina wolf spider!

 What Do Wolf Spiders Eat?

-Wolf spiders will eat just about any type of insect including grasshoppers, flies, lovebugs, caterpillars, ants, and earwigs.
-After locating their victim, they are fast enough to pounce on them and use they’re powerful jaws to bite them.
-They never have a problem of finding food to eat in almost any environment.
+After locating their victim, these agile hunters quickly pounce on them before using their powerful jaws to bite the unlucky victim.
+They never have a problem finding food to eat in almost any environment.

 Wolf Spider Habitat